tillwf/spatial-group-detection/README.md

 The series of points for a user is not regularly sampled and like the accuracy there can be long moment (many hours) between two points.
 We have to :

-- Handle time series with big gaps (cut in multiple part)
+- Handle time series with big gaps (cut in multiple parts)
 - Predict the short term position when the gap is reasonable (we can use the information of the past trajectory)

 #### The clustering

 The main problem is to group people without knowing the number of group.
-We have to use the repartition of the point to extract this information.
+We can only use the repartition of the points (and its evolutions) to extract this information.

 ### Approach

 #### Sampling and accuracy

 - Discard the outliers
-    - Using the `exploration.ipynb`, we chose 60m as a minimum viable accuracy
+    - Using the `exploration.ipynb`, we chose 60 meters as a minimum viable accuracy
-    - We also removed series with elapsed time > 1min
+    - We also removed series with elapsed time > 1 minute

 - Stationary interpolation of the position if the last position was less than 1 minute before